Diverging Preferences: When do Annotators Disagree and do Models Know?: Modeling Diverging Preferences with Distributional Rewards

-An annotator's judgment in the quality of a pair of responses is not always independent.
-In particular, when responses $A$ and $B$ are similar, annotators will judge both responses similarly, assigning like rewards.
-To account for this during training, we model correlation $\rho$ between two responses as the percent of annotators that labeled the pair of responses as a tie, scaled by a hyperparameter $\eta \in [0, 1]$ tuned on our development set.
+\paragraph{Mean-Var Reward Models (KL)} We propose a method for training reward models that treat the reward for a given response $A$ as a normal distribution $r_A \sim \mathcal{D}_A = \mathcal{N}(\mu_A, \sigma_A^2)$.
+Mean-Var reward models are tasked with predicting the mean $\mu$ and variance $\sigma^2$ of each response's reward, $((x, A) \rightarrow (\mu_A, \sigma_A^2))$.
+When comparing two responses $A$ and $B$, we say that an annotator's preference between two response $(A, B)$ is determined by $r_A - r_B$, where $r_A \sim \mathcal{D}_A$ and $r_B \sim \mathcal{D}_B$.
+Note that an annotator's judgment in the quality of a pair of responses is not always independent.
+In particular, if responses $A$ and $B$ are similar, annotators will judge them similarly, assigning like rewards.
+To account for this during training, we model correlation $\rho$ between two responses as the percent of annotators that labeled the pair as a tie, scaled by a hyperparameter $\eta \in [0, 1]$ tuned on our development set.
 Note that $\rho$ is solely used for training, and we only use predicted means $\mu$ and variances $\sigma^2$ in our evaluations.
 Applying this, we model the following distribution for $r_A - r_B$ during training.

-To train our Mean-Variance reward models, we map values of $r_A - r_B$ to different annotator preferences, where $A$ and $B$ are \textit{tied} if $r_A - r_B \in (-0.5, 0.5)$, \textit{slightly} preferred if $r_A - r_B \in [0.5, 1.5)$, and \textit{significantly} preferred if $r_A - r_B \in [1.5, \infty)$.
+To train our Mean-Var reward models, we map values of $r_A - r_B$ to different annotator preferences, where $A$ and $B$ are \textit{tied} if $r_A - r_B \in (-0.5, 0.5)$, \textit{slightly} preferred if $r_A - r_B \in [0.5, 1.5)$, and \textit{significantly} preferred if $r_A - r_B \in [1.5, \infty)$.
 In Figure~\ref{fig:mean_var_regions}, we depict how we can use this mapping to predict probabilities over preferences labels.
-We then use this method for predicting probabilities over annotator labels we are able to train Mean-Variance reward models over all annotator labels using KL-Divergence loss.
+We then use this method to predict probabilities over annotator labels, enabling us to train Mean-Var reward models over all annotator labels using KL-Divergence loss.

-To evaluate our Mean-Variance reward models for preference accuracy, we compare the expected rewards of each response $(\mu_A, \mu_B)$.
+To evaluate our Mean-Var reward models for preference accuracy, we compare the expected rewards of each response $(\mu_A, \mu_B)$.
 To identify disagreements when evaluating Diverging ID AUROC, we weigh the standard deviation in each response' reward against the difference of their means by computing $|\mu_A - \mu_B| - \lambda (\sigma_A + \sigma_B)$, where the $\lambda$ is tuned on a development set of 500 examples.